oracle/coherence-operator/docs/samples/operator/metrics/custom-metrics/README.md

    Along with the `coherence-operator`, you should also see `grafana` and other `promethues` related pods.

-1. Change to the `samples/operator/metrics/custom-metrics` directory and ensure you have your you have your maven build
+1. Change to the `samples/operator/metrics/custom-metrics` directory and ensure you have your maven build
    environment set for JDK11 and build the project.

    ```bash